Thursday, March 26, 2020

 or flour, in a small jar with

-about 1/2 cup water and a cover.
+about 1/2 cup cold water and a cover.

 Shake to mix.